Cyber Attacks: Patterns and Trends

 07 February 2018

-2017 was an eventful year in the cyber security domain, with major security incidents wrestling to grab ‘headline of day’.
+2017 was an eventful year in the cyber security domain, with major security incidents wrestling to grab ‘headline of the day’.
 From the shadow-broker group release of NSA internal hacking tools, to the Equifax hack and the global spread of the wannaCry ransomware.

 Among this constant flurry of activity, three interesting patterns emerged.